openebs-archive/openebs-docs/docs/architecture.md

 - Provide volume services like - synchronous replication, compression, encryption, maintain snapshots, access to the incremental or full snapshots of data and so forth
 - Provide strong consistency while persisting the data to the underlying storage devices

-As the applications have decomposed themselves into micro-services that are hyper focused on a set of capabilities, their requirements from the underlying storages (aka volumes) also changed.
-For example there are applications that only need fast local storage vs fast local storage with resiliency against node failures vs other storage features.

-OpenEBS follows an micro-services model to implement the data engine where the functionality is further decomposed into different layers, allowing for flexibility to interchange the layers and make data engines future ready for changes coming in the application and data center technologies.
+OpenEBS follow micro-services model to implement the data engine where the functionality is further decomposed into different layers, allowing for flexibility to interchange the layers and make data engines future ready for changes coming in the application and data center technologies.

 The OpenEBS Data Engines comprise of the following layers: